-In the unlikely event that an issue with low frequency noise is associated with the Proposed Development, an appropriate detailed investigation will be undertaken.
+In the unlikely event that an issue with low frequency noise is associated with the Proposed Development, a detailed investigation will be undertaken.
 Due consideration will be given to guidance on conducting such an investigation which is outlined in Appendix VI of the EPA document entitled Guidance Note for Noise: Licence Applications, Surveys and Assessments in Relation to Scheduled Activities (NG4) (EPA, 2016).
 This guidance is based on the threshold values outlined in the Salford University document Procedure for the assessment of low frequency noise complaints, Revision 1, December 2011.
-If an exceedance of the threshold values is confirmed, measures to mitigate LFN at noise-sensitive locations will be implemented through operational controls for the relevant turbine type, which may include turbine curtailment and/or stopping turbines under specific operational conditions.

-Similarly, in the event that a confirmed complaint is received which indicates potential amplitude modulation (AM) associated with turbine operation, the operator will employ an independent acoustic consultant to assess the level of AM in accordance with the methods outlined in the Institute of Acoustics (IoA) Noise working Group (Wind Turbine Noise) Amplitude Modulation Working Group (AMWG)

-namely, A Method for Rating Amplitude Modulation in Wind Turbine Noise (August 2016) or subsequent revisions.
+In the unlikely event that a complaint is received which indicates potential amplitude modulation (AM) associated with turbine operation, the operator shall employ an independent acoustic consultant to assess the level of AM in accordance with the methods outlined in the Institute of Acoustics (IoA) Noise working Group (Wind Turbine Noise) Amplitude Modulation Working Group (AMWG) namely, A Method for Rating Amplitude Modulation in Wind Turbine Noise (August 2016) or subsequent revisions.